illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

 ### %%Capture (No-Hup)

-If the job submitted takes some time to run we can generally use nohup to redirect the ouput without having us to keep the ssh session alive.
+If the job submitted takes some time to run we can generally use nohup to redirect the output without having us to keep the ssh session alive.
 As, we are not submitting the job's via terminal there is no way to use no hup directly.
 To get around this issue, we will use `%%capture` magic to capture the output.

 Run the below code in a new cell. `%%capture myapp` has been added in the first line.
 (Replace `myapp` with a better name.)